doushe821/Differentiator/README.md

 **Usage**

-To build differentiator on your PC you can use git clone
+To build differentiator on your PC you can use git clone and then use built-in Makefile, just make sure you have pip and pyplot installed.

+Differentiator has a default mode in which it doesn't calculate Taylor approximation (but still makes a TeX file).

+Differentiator's settings can be adjusted trhough command line.

+List of commands:

+--help

+--pdf [Output file name]

+--point [double value] - point in which Taylor will be calculated (program can identify and prohibit actions such as dividing by zero)

+--Taylor [integer value] - degree of Taylor's row approximation

+Program also has error parser which will inform you if an error appears.
+You will be granted with a message containing information about the error.